Frequently Asked Questions

 dotted line 365

 It’s free.
 Most other competitions charge entry fees - but this competition is free to member stations.
 There will be costs to be borne in translation and providing a version with subtitles but this is regrettably unavoidable to make sure your entry can be properly judged.
+Neither translation nor subtitling need be of full broadcast standard to help keep costs low.
+See Subtitling and Translation.

 Why must I add subtitles?